 Don’t be a seagull manager, only interacting with your team when there is a crisis.
 Don’t leave your team working on the big report for two months and then review it right at the end.
 Be sure to check in with your team early and often.

 You will be able to notice any issues early, in time for course correction.
-Leaving your team to work unsupervised until you come in and rip their deliverable to shreds is a recipe for increased stress and failure.
+Leaving your team to work unsupervised until you come in and rip their work to shreds is a recipe for increased stress and failure.
 Schedule regular checkpoints and meetings to gauge how your team members are progressing.
 Get them in the calendar early, so everyone can see that you have thought ahead.

 2. Support your team by standing up for them